sigmaSd/IRust/crates/irust_repl/README.md

 This requires https://github.com/pypa/flit

-To start developping locally use `flint install --symlink` optionally followed by `python -m irust_kernel.install` if there are changes to `Re` executable
+To start developping locally use `flint install --symlink` optionally followed by `python -m irust_kernel.install --local-build` if there are changes to `Re` executable